 Automate field assignments based on State, Transition, or Reason

-You may want to automatically transition work items from one state to another state based on an event that occurs within or external to your VSTS and TFS team project.
+You may want to automatically transition work items from one state to another state based on an event that occurs elsewhere in Visual Studio Application Lifecycle Management (ALM) or an event that occurs outside of Visual Studio ALM.
 For example, you may want to automate the transition of a bug from one state to another based on what occurs in a call tracking tool.
 The work item type model and the Work Item Tracking API are extended to support automatic transitioning of work items by other systems.

 The Work Item Tracking API is part of the Visual Studio ALM SDK, as described by the following page on the Microsoft website: Extending Team Foundation.